Anacostia: Post-war years

-Anacostia's population remained predominantly European-American up until the late 1950s and early 1960s, with whites comprising 87% of the population.
+Anacostia's population remained predominantly white and European-American up until the late 1950s and early 1960s, with whites comprising 87% of the population.
 During the 1960s, the Anacostia Freeway (I-295) was constructed.
 The highway imposed a barrier between the Anacostia neighborhood and the Anacostia River waterfront.
 Numerous public housing apartment complexes were built in the neighborhood.
-With the flight of much of the middle class out of the neighborhood during the late 1950s and 1960s with the opportunity to move to newer housing in postwar suburbs, Anacostia's demographics changed dramatically as the neighborhood became predominantly African American.
+With the flight of much of the white middle class out of the neighborhood during the late 1950s and 1960s due to desegregation measures taking place, Anacostia's demographics changed dramatically as the neighborhood became predominantly African American.
 Interactions between the area's white and black residents were often contentious, as was the case in the 1949 Anacostia riot at a desegregated public pool.

 Shopping, dining, and entertainment facilities throughout greater Anacostia are limited, as development slowed with a decrease in income in the area.
 Residents often must travel to either the suburbs or downtown Washington for these services.
 Anacostia, however, does have a year-round ice skating rink at Fort Dupont Park; the city police boys' club; and a tennis and learning center, combining sports with academic tutoring in Congress Heights.

 St. Elizabeth's Hospital, D.C.
 Village and the Blue Plains sewage treatment plant were long-established Anacostia developments noted in a late-1990s report.
 The report also cited attention to the area at that time from Hillary Clinton and Newt Gingrich.

 In 2005, Building Bridges Across the River opened the 110,000-square-foot (10,000 m2) Town Hall Education Arts Recreation Campus (THEARC) which is home to eleven nonprofit organizations, all of which share the goal of helping children and adults reach their full potential.
 Free summer evening jazz concerts are also given weekly in Fort Dupont Park.
 The annual Martin Luther King Jr. Birthday Parade is a notable annual event along the Avenue bearing Dr. King's name.
 Starting in 2006 the annual parade date was changed from January to April.
 (Also see the separate article on Congress Heights).
 In January 2007 a new large supermarket opened to serve the neighborhood.

 Geography

-Anacostia downtown is located at the intersection of Good Hope Road and Martin Luther King Jr. Avenue.
+Anacostia downtown is located at the intersection of Marion Barry Avenue (formerly Good Hope Road) and Martin Luther King Jr. Avenue.
 It is the most famous neighborhood in the Southeast quadrant of Washington, located east of the Anacostia River, after which the neighborhood is named.